-- 42. Decisions of the First Nations-in-Assembly shall be made as far as possible by consensus or general agreement.
-When all efforts at achieving a consensus have been exhausted without success, a positive vote of 60% of the Chiefs and Proxy representatives of First Nations present in the Assembly room shall be sufficient to constitute a decision. - 43.
-Registered Representatives who abstain from the vote will not be counted in calculating the necessary percentage required to carry the motion. - 44.
-For the June 2023 SCA, an Online/Remote Voting System shall be used: - a. in respect of each poll, a member may exercise its one vote by having its member delegate or duly appointed proxy cast a vote using the Online/Remote Voting System; - to be eligible to vote, (i) a member delegate must be on the voters list and be present at the meeting, or (ii) a proxy must be duly appointed and be present at the meeting; - c. a member will be deemed to be "present" at this Assembly for the purposes of the Bylaws, the Rules of Procedures for AFN Assemblies, the Charter of the Assembly of First Nations, as well as this Schedule, if the member delegate or duly appointed proxy attends this Assembly by videoconference in accordance with the instructions provided by the AFN Secretariat;
+- 51. Decisions of the First Nations-in-Assembly shall be made as far as possible by consensus or general agreement.
+When all efforts at achieving a consensus have been exhausted without success, a positive vote of 60% of the Chiefs and Proxy representatives of First Nations present in the Assembly room shall be sufficient to constitute a decision. - 52.
+Registered Representatives who abstain from the vote will not be counted in calculating the necessary percentage required to carry the motion. - 53.
+This July 2023 AGA will be held in "hybrid" format; Registered Representatives may also participate using an electronic platform and Online/Remote Voting System: - a. in respect of each poll, a member may exercise its one vote by having its member delegate or duly appointed proxy cast a vote using the Online/Remote Voting System; - to be eligible to vote, (i) a member delegate must be on the voters list and be present at the meeting, or (ii) a proxy must be duly appointed and be present at the meeting; - c. a member will be deemed to be "present" at this Assembly for the purposes of the Bylaws, the Rules of Procedures for AFN Assemblies, the Charter of the Assembly of First Nations, as well as this Schedule, if the member delegate or duly appointed proxy attends this Assembly by videoconference in accordance with the instructions provided by the AFN Secretariat; - d. member delegates on the voters list and duly appointed proxies who are present at the meeting will be provided access to the Online/Remote Voting System; - e. casting a vote in a poll using the Online/Remote Voting System will be deemed to be a "secret ballot" for the purposes of the Bylaws and Governance Manual; - f. in circumstances where a member delegate or duly appointed proxy wishes to publicly declare their abstention or opposition to a vote, the Chair may publicly enter this into the Record of Proceedings; and - g. in circumstances where a delegate or duly appointed proxy cannot access the Online/Remote Voting System, the Registration Coordinator will make available an alternate means to cast a vote (i.e., Vote by telephone.)
+In these circumstances, all other rules set herein apply.

-d. member delegates on the voters list and duly appointed proxies who are present at the meeting will be provided access to the Online/Remote Voting System;
+54. The specific Online/Remote Voting System to be used in this Assembly will be selected by the Executive Committee and must:

-- e. casting a vote in a poll using the Online/Remote Voting System will be deemed to be a "secret ballot" for the purposes of the Bylaws and Governance Manual; - f. in circumstances where a member delegate or duly appointed proxy wishes to publicly declare their abstention or opposition to a vote, the Chair may publicly enter this into the Record of Proceedings; and - g. in circumstances where a delegate or duly appointed proxy cannot access the Online/Remote Voting System, the Registration Coordinator will make available an alternate means to cast a vote (i.e., Vote by telephone.)
-In these circumstances, all other rules set herein apply. - 45.
-The specific Online/Remote Voting System to be used in this Assembly will be selected by the Executive Committee and must: - incorporate an authentication system to confirm that voters are entitled to vote and to restrict voting to one vote per member per poll; - b. ensure the secrecy of the vote; and - c. include security protocols and data and privacy protection measures. - 46.
-The Chair of the Assembly, in consultation with the Resolutions Committee and the Registration Coordinator will determine when and for how long online/telephone voting will be open to members during this Assembly (the "Online/Telephone Voting Period") subject to proper notice of the Online/Telephone Voting Period being provided to members.
+- a. incorporate an authentication system to confirm that voters are entitled to vote and to restrict voting to one vote per member per poll; - b. ensure the secrecy of the vote; and - c. include security protocols and data and privacy protection measures. - 55.
+The Chairperson(s)/Speaker(s) of the Assembly, in consultation with the Resolutions Committee and the Registration Coordinator will determine when and for how long online/ telephone voting will be open to members during this Assembly (the "Online/Telephone Voting Period") subject to proper notice of the Online/Telephone Voting Period being provided to members.